ruffoa/Compilers-PT_Pascal/Docs/A1 - Scanner Screener Docs.md

         lAmpersand
         lBar
         lExclamation
         lUnderscore`.
-This was done to get the new Quest tokens to be recognized by the scanner
+This was done to get the new Qust tokens to be recognized by the scanner

 - In the output token section, added the following tokens:
         `pPub